- Written by Dr.Mehmet Demircioglu

 Keep the first night boring.
 Do not experiment with new pillows, sleeping aids, or positions that you have never tried before.
 A simple arrangement that keeps you stable is better than a clever setup that becomes uncomfortable after one hour.

 If someone is staying with you, explain the sleeping rules before bedtime.
-The helper does not need to watch you all night, but they should understand that the recipient area should not be touched and that sudden adjustments can create unnecessary friction.
+The helper does not need to watch you all night, but they need to understand that the recipient area must not be touched and that sudden adjustments can create unnecessary friction.

 Some people simply do not sleep well on their back.
 That is understandable.
 But during the first 7 to 10 nights, the priority is not your favorite sleeping position.
 The priority is keeping the recipient area away from pressure and rubbing.